The Meilleur Lab

 Research Summary

-We are interested in the enzymatic cellulose degradation, a key challenge remaining to be overcome for efficient cellulosic biofuel production.
+Cellulose deconstruction: We are interested in the enzymatic cellulose degradation, a key challenge remaining to be overcome for efficient cellulosic biofuel production.
 Understanding how wood degrading organism enzymes function is required to guide enzyme engineering and design of more efficient enzymes.
 Two types of extracellular enzymatic systems have been identified in microorganisms capable of cellulose degradation: a hydrolytic system and an oxidative system.
 Effort in our lab is focused on gaining insight into the structures, dynamics and functions of enzymes from both systems.